math2001/sublime-plugin-reloader/README.md

 ```

-It reloads everything twice to make sure that your dependencies are reloaded.
+By default, it reloads everything twice to make sure that your dependencies are reloaded.
+If you have imported-importing-from-imported script or something a bit nested, you might want to increase it.